Clementine: Nutrition

-A clementine contains 87% water, 12% carbohydrates, and negligible amounts of fat and protein (table).
+A typical clementine contains 87% water, 12% carbohydrates, and negligible amounts of fat and protein (table).
 Among micronutrients, only vitamin C is in significant content (59% of the Daily Value) in a 100 gram reference serving, with all other nutrients in low amounts.

 Potential drug interactions

 A 2017 study indicated that clementine phytochemicals may interact with drugs in a manner similar to those of grapefruit.
+A follow-up study in 2019, however, has called these results into question.